Virgil Brennan: Second World War

-On 8 November 1940, Brennan enlisted in the Royal Australian Air Force for service during the Second World War.
+Brennan enlisted in the Royal Australian Air Force on 8 November 1940 for service during the Second World War.
 Accepted for pilot training, he received his initial flight instruction in Australia.
-He later embarked for Canada, where he completed his flight training before being posted to the United Kingdom in August 1941, where he was appointed to an Operational Training Unit.
+He later embarked for Canada, where he completed his flight training.
+In August 1941, he was posted to the United Kingdom and appointed to an Operational Training Unit.
 On graduating from this course, he was allotted to No. 64 Squadron RAF.
-During this time, he was advanced to temporary flight sergeant on 4 January 1942, prior to receiving a posting to the Mediterranean Theatre the following month.
+He was advanced to temporary flight sergeant on 4 January 1942, before being posted to the Mediterranean Theatre in February.